Nevada’s Reid calls Trump ‘amoral,’ wants a Romney 2020 run

 Reid, who is seen as a political kingmaker and remains a sought-after endorsement among Democrats, said he has met with many candidates considering a run for president in 2020, including former Vice President Joe Biden.

 Reid said that it’s well-known that Biden is thinking about running and would be the front-runner.
-But the only thing that may holding him back is the 76-year-old’s age.
+But the only thing that may be holding him back is the 76-year-old’s age, Reid said.

 “Everyone is waiting to see what Joe Biden is going to do,” he said.